arista-netdevops-community/cvp-in-gcp/README.md

 ##  7. <a name='OtherNotes'></a>Other Notes
 - **Data disks**: Data disks will **not** be removed when destroying the environment unless `cvp_cluster_remove_disks` is set to `true`.
 Make sure to remove them manually when they're no longer needed.

 - **target module.cvp_cluster**: Due to limitations in terraform we need to run it twice when creating the environment for the first time.
-This is due to the need of referencing instances that are created by the Instance Group Manager when provisioning the cluster, which can only be done after the environment is actually created.

-The first run should use the parameter `-target module.cvp_cluster` so that only the cluster creation takes place, ignoring the provisioning part.
+This is due to the need of referencing instances that are created by the Instance Group Manager when provisioning the cluster, which can only be done after the environment is actually created. <br />&nbsp;<br />The first run should use the parameter `-target module.cvp_cluster` so that only the cluster creation takes place, ignoring the provisioning part.
 Once the cluster is running the parameter shouldn't be used anymore, and subsequent runs will both adjust cluster settings and do all necessary provisioning steps.

 ##  8. <a name='BugsandLimitations'></a>Bugs and Limitations
 - **Only single-node clusters are supported for now**.
 Support for multi-node clusters will be added in future releases.